kornbirdone/misspellings/misspellings.md

 19. Purple
 20. Boiled Eggs
 21. Blue Pen
+22. Red Pen
+23. Purple Pen
+24. Pen
+25. Pen...?
+26. Apple Pen
+27. Pineapple Pen
+28. Pen Pineapple Apple Pen
-22. ⠀
+29. ⠀
-23. Never
+30. Never
-24. Gonna
+31. Gonna
-25. Give
+32. Give
-26. You
+33. You
-27. Up
+34. Up
-28. KwithanORandNLS(notthevegetable)
+35. KwithanORandNLS(notthevegetable)
-29. Vaibhav
+36. Vaibhav
-30. That's Going In
+37. That's Going In
-31. Pneumonoultramicroscopicsilicovolcanoconiosis (again)
+38. Pneumonoultramicroscopicsilicovolcanoconiosis (again)
-32. KwithanORandNfolllowedbyTheNameofTheAnimalThatFliesandLaysEggsinTheirNestandfollowdbytheFirstPositiveInteger
+39. KwithanORandNfolllowedbyTheNameofTheAnimalThatFliesandLaysEggsinTheirNestandfollowdbytheFirstPositiveInteger
-33. Danunai
+40. Danunai
-34. This is an actual call for help guys, if you are reading this I am trapped in a cave, I don't know how I got here but the last thing I remember was when I was taking a ferry through the river but then something attacked me from behind and I lost conciousness, I am trapped here without food and an animal might attack me at any time, please help me I am
+41. This is an actual call for help guys, if you are reading this I am trapped in a cave, I don't know how I got here but the last thing I remember was when I was taking a ferry through the river but then something attacked me from behind and I lost conciousness, I am trapped here without food and an animal might attack me at any time, please help me I am

 ## Chapter VI: About the Author
 Korn is a human living on Earth.
 He wrote this document.
 That's it.